 About the Curriculum

-The staff at Hagley Primary School use styles of teaching which we believe will provide a rounded education for each individual child.
-We aim for the children to be happy, confident and well-motivated, be independent, caring and responsible.
+The staff at Hagley Primary School plan and deliver sequences of learning which we believe will provide a rounded education for each individual child.
+We aim for the children to be happy, confident and well-motivated whilst also developing their ability to be independent, caring and responsible.
 We hold high expectations for them and give equal opportunities to all children in order to help them achieve their full potential both academically and socially.
 We believe that high quality appropriate teaching and learning experiences inspire children to learn and equip them with skills for the future.

 Teaching at Hagley Primary School is ‘child centred’, meaning that each element of whole school and classroom practice is designed with an understanding of how our children will learn best at the centre of it.
-We believe that by embedding the 6 strategies below into our teaching and the curriculum, we will achieve good to outstanding practice.
+We believe that by embedding the strategies below into our teaching and the curriculum, the children will be able to develop their knowledge and skills and apply it across a range of situations.

-- The needs of all individuals are met through effective differentiation and support.
-All children of all levels will be challenged appropriately.
+- The needs of all individuals are met through effective stretch, challenge and support.

-- Teaching and learning activities enthuse, motivate and engage our children to learn, whilst fostering within them a sense of curiosity and enthusiasm for learning.
+- Teaching and learning activities enthuse, motivate and engage our children, whilst fostering within them a sense of curiosity and enthusiasm for learning.

 - Learning environments are well organised and have a purposeful atmosphere and children feel safe.

-- Assessment informs teaching so that there is provision for support, repetition and extension of learning for each child at each level of attainment, ensuring that all children fulfil and progress to their potential.
+- Regular assessment provides responsive teaching and feedback, ensuring that all children fulfil and progress to their potential.

 - There are strong links between home and school and the importance of parental involvement in their children’s learning is recognised, valued and developed.